 The Estate Tax and Hoarding, the Velocity of Money, and Inflation/Deflation

-While cutting some taxes on those who will spend and invest their money can have a range of positive effects on an economy (namely, steady inflation), cutting taxation on the excess wealth of the superrich (which they are not investing, or using the build businesses, or even using to buy luxury items) does not have the same effect.
-Instead it can cause unwanted deflation or inflation (depending on other specifics like fiscal or monetary policy; economics is complex like that).
+Cutting some taxes on those who will spend and invest their money can have a range of positive effects on an economy and steady inflation.
+Cutting taxation on the excess wealth of the super rich which they are not investing, or using to build businesses, or even using to buy luxury items does not have the same effect.
+Instead, it can cause unwanted deflation or inflation depending on other specifics like fiscal or monetary policy.

-This can be explained simply by the quantity of money theory equation: MV = PQ.
-Where the total money supply (M) and the velocity of money AKA the amount of times a single dollar is spent in a day (V) represent how much money is in use in the economy each day, and they both relate directly to the General Price level (P) and Quantity of goods and services produced (Q).
-In this equation, when people “hoard money” by “not paying an estate tax and other taxes” they “increase the money supply and decrease the velocity of money” and thus “Congress has to borrow money to avoid rapid deflation or inflation” and this leaves the FED only with the ability to “increase or decrease rates”… and they are already at “near zero“.
+This can be explained by the quantity of money theory equation: MV = PQ.
+The total money supply is M. V is the velocity of money or the number of times a single dollar is spent in a day.
+The combination represents how much money is in use in the economy each day.
+They both relate directly to the General Price level (P) and Quantity of goods and services produced (Q).
+In this equation, when people “hoard money” by “not paying an estate tax and other taxes” they “increase the money supply and decrease the velocity of money.”
+Thus, “Congress has to borrow money to avoid rapid deflation or inflation.”
+This leaves the FED only with the ability to “increase or decrease rates,” and they are already at “near zero.”

-In other words, when the rich hoard money, generally everyone else suffers… and nothing is more insufferable than going into debt because of a successful parent’s offspring (going into debt for the parent is offset by their participation in the growing economy; and is thus “fair”)…. for a nation that destets hereditary Kings, we too often ignore the vices of hereditary Barons.
-What is the logic in that?
+When the rich hoard money, everyone else suffers.
+Few things are more insufferable than going into debt because of a successful parent’s offspring.
+Going into debt for the parent is offset by their participation in the growing economy; and is thus “fair” in a sense.
+We are a nation which detests hereditary Kings, but we often ignore the vices of hereditary Barons.

-Consider this oversimplified example.
-A town has $100 to its name, 10 citizens, each of whom owns a shop with a fixed daily inventory of good, and each of whom has $10.
-Every day each shop owner spends $10 by spending $1 per other shop, then at the end of the day each shop has $10!
-An economy ran on just the base money supply + the velocity of money.
-Now imagine once a day a tourist comes in and brings $1, spending it at a random shop (with a random shop ending their day $1 up and then getting to spend that $1 the next day), the economy grows steadily, and the fixed amount of goods steadily increase in value (since there will never be more goods, only their value can go up, not their quantity).
-Now imagine one shopkeeper manages to attract that new tourist business every day, that shop keeper starts saving the extra $1 for their heir.
-Now instead of steady inflation, we have stagflation (as there is no $1 a day growth of the economy… although there is a $1 a day growth in money supply looming in the background).
-Shopkeeper X is trying to save for their heir, but they are really just dragging down growth in the current economy by “hoarding” money that could have been circulating.
+Consider this example.
+A town has $100 to its name, 10 citizens, each of whom owns a shop with a fixed daily inventory of goods, and each of whom has $10.
+Every day each shop owner spends $10 by spending $1 in another shop.
+At the end of the day, each shop has $10.
+An economy runs on the base money supply plus the velocity of money such as this is predictable.
+Imagine that once a day a tourist comes in and brings $1, spending it at a random shop so that shop ends their day $1 up and spends that $1 the next day.
+The economy grows steadily, and the fixed amount of goods steadily increase in value.
+Since there will never be more goods, only their value can go up, not their quantity.
+Now imagine one shopkeeper manages to attract that new tourist’s business every day and starts saving the extra $1 for their heir.
+Now, instead of steady inflation, we have stagflation.
+There is no $1 a day growth of the economy although there is a $1 a day growth in money supply.
+Shopkeeper X is trying to save for their heir, but they are dragging down growth in the current economy by “hoarding” money that could have been circulating.
 Now imagine that shopkeeper saves so much that the town dips under its base $100 and has to start borrowing to offset the hoarding.
-The town now has debt which it must pay interest on, and inflation has set in (the money supply got larger, but the “velocity of money” circulating in the economy hasn’t increased due to that one shop keeper saving the excess dollar whenever it gets to him).
+The town now has debt which it must pay interest on, and inflation has set in.
+The money supply got larger, but the “velocity of money” circulating in the economy hasn’t increased due to that one shopkeeper saving the excess dollar whenever it gets to him.
 Continue this process, and over time it starts to get ridiculous.
-The whole town is in debt, and the cash that was hoarded far exceeds any cash-on-hand of the town.
-Now the shopkeeper dies and the heir inherits all the money at once.
-The heir now has the money needed to buy all of the towns debt, collet interest, and will have the capital to make future loans… and of course, nothing says the heir has to sell their shop business or not start the cycle again with their heir.
+The whole town lands in debt.
+The cash that was hoarded far exceeds any cash-on-hand of the town.
+When the shopkeeper dies, the heir inherits all the money at once.
+That heir has the money needed to buy all of the town’s debt, collect interest, and have the capital to make future loans.
+Of course, nothing says the heir has to sell their shop business or not start the cycle again with their heir.

 The Estate Tax Like Other Taxes are Necessary Fiscal Policy